List of The Powerpuff Girls characters: Blisstina "Bliss"

-Blisstina "Bliss" (voiced by Olivia Olson) is the original Powerpuff Girl in the 2016 series, who, due to being created from Chemical W rather than Chemical X, possesses additional abilities that the Powerpuff Girls do not, including telekinesis and teleportation.
-Initially joining the team after isolating herself out of fear of her powers, she later joins the Universal Protection Bureau, an intergalactic police force.
+Blisstina "Bliss" (voiced by Olivia Olson) is the original Powerpuff Girl in the 2016 series.
+Ten years prior to the main events of the series, Professor Utonium attempts to create the perfect little girl in response to his rival Newtronium creating the perfect little boy; Utonium uses sugar, spice, and everything nice.
+However, he accidentally adds Chemical W to the concoction, thus creating Bliss.
+Mojo Jojo also considered himself Bliss' childhood friend when he was the Professor's lab assistant.
+Bliss possesses superhuman strength, supersonic flight, superhuman hearing, laser vision, and limited invulnerability.
+Bliss' powers caused the destruction of Utonium's residence after she throws a temper tantrum, and Utonium ends up unconscious.
+Bliss isolates herself for several years before returning to Townsville.
+Him, who had masqueraded as Bliss's elephant Mee, manipulates Bliss into fusing with him and causes mayhem using Bliss's body.
+Bliss breaks free from Him's control and helps defeat him.
+Later in the series, Bliss joins the Universal Protection Bureau, an intergalactic police force.

 The Derbytantes

-The Derbytantes (voiced by Kate Higgins) are a group of roller skaters who enjoy playing Deathball, a sport similar to dodgeball and rollerball.
+The Derbytantes (voiced by Kate Higgins) are a group of bad girl roller skaters who Buttercup usually likes hanging around with.
+Introduced in the 2016 series, they are never seen without their skates and enjoy playing "Deathball" (a sport resembling a cross between dodgeball and rollerball).
 Notable members include Maylyn, Jaylyn, Haylyn, and Bobby Susan Ray-Lyn.

 Donny

 Donny (voiced by Josh Fadem) is a young unicorn and Bubbles' friend.
+Donny is originally unaware they are unicorns because of the thick hair on their heads covering their horn, but still seeks to become one by having Professor Utonium transform him into one.

 Villains

 Packrat

-Packrat (voiced by Jason Spisak) is a rat thief.
+Packrat (voiced by Jason Spisak) is a scheming, oversized rat who loves stealing "shiny things" from stores and the people of Townsville, which he sees as gifts for various dolls he views as girlfriends.

 Allegro

 Allegro (voiced by Eric Bauza) is a panda-like being who can cause people to go into a stupor of pure happiness.
-"Largo" reveals that he and Largo were originally one being before being split by a cosmic storm, before they later re-merge.
+"Largo" reveals that he and Largo were originally one being before being split by a cosmic storm, before they later remerge.

 Manboy

-Manboy (voiced by Maurice LaMarche) is a short man who possesses superhuman strength and a magical, prehensile beard.
-He is sexist and believes that men are superior to women.
-He is later revealed to be a child who gained an adult body when he got his powers.
+Manboy (voiced by Maurice LaMarche) is a short man with super strength and a magical beard.
+He is incredibly sexist and constantly declares men are superior to women.
+Manboy is later revealed to be a child who gained an adult body when he got his powers.

 The Fashionistas

-Bianca and Barbarus Bikini (respectively voiced by Lily Vonnegut and Natalie Palamides) are a human and gorilla.
+Bianca and Barbarus Bikini (respectively voiced by Lily Vonnegut and Natalie Palamides) are a human woman and gorilla.
 Bianca was initially chosen to be the new assistant of the Mayor before being found out.